 Escanaba to Ishpeming, pp. 36-60;

 Ore Line Subdivision: The Schlesinge Line, pp. 155-160.

-Four Ways West Publications, hardcover, 160 pages, 8.5 x 11 x .5 in., Black and White and Color photographs, maps, lists of industries served at various locations.
+Four Ways West Publications, hardcover, 160 pages, standard portrait book 8 x 10 in., B&W and Color photographs, maps, lists of industries served at various locations.